 Over the centuries it’s unique location has brought many “conquerors'” including India, Malaysia, Great Britain, and like most countries in the region at one time or another, China.
 Singapore’s unique cuisine reflects the integration of the strong influences of each country.

 - 1 stalk Lemongrass, bottom 6-inches of white part, sliced thin

-- 3 medium Dried red chili peppers, soaked in warm water to soften for 5 minutes
+- 3 medium Dried red chili pepper, soaked in warm water to soften for 5 minutes

-- 3 small Fresh red chilies, chopped (seeds can be removed to lessen heat)
+- 3 small Fresh red chilis, chopped (seeds can be removed to lessen heat)

 - 3 cloves Garlic, crushed

 - 2 cans Coconut milk, ½ cup thick cream reserved